-- The annual Festival Costumbrista Chilote, held annually in February, celebrates the island's folklore and legends.
+- The annual Festival Costumbrista Chilote, in February, celebrates the island's folklore and legends.

 Parque Nacional Chiloé

-Located on the western side of the island, this area remains pristine woodland of native and coniferous trees.
+Located on the western side of the island, this area remains a pristine woodland of native and coniferous trees.
 It looks much like it did at the time of Charles Darwin's visit.
-In summer it's a popular spot for hiking and horseriding.
-You'll see various forms of wildlife, including the Chiloé fox, pudu and hundreds of species of birds, including the Chiloe Wigeon Anas sibilatrix.
-You'll want to see:
+In summer, it's a popular spot for hiking and horseriding.
+You'll see various forms of wildlife, including the Chiloé fox, pudu, and hundreds of species of birds, including the Chiloe Wigeon Anas sibilatrix.
+Here are the places you'll want to see.

-- CONAF Visitor Center for the display of flora and fauna, Hulliche exhibits, early mining industry and local folkore.
+- CONAF Visitor Center for the display of flora and fauna, Hulliche exhibits, early mining industry, and local folklore.

-- The penguin colony, the only place where Humboldt and Magellanic penguins co-exist.
+- The penguin colony is the only place where Humboldt and Magellanic penguins co-exist.